-- (i) Automation of business processes through developing and implementing electronic systems for supervision of the Insurance Industry and complaints handling; - (ii) To develop crisis management framework of the Insurance Sub-sector; - (iii) To Finalise RBC and Stress testing frameworks and ensure implementation accordingly. - (iv) To monitor implementation of actuarial guidelines issued to monitor the market; - (v) To open eastern zone for supporting Lindi and Mtwara regions and Kigoma Regional office to support Kigoma and its neighbouring regions in order to continue taking regulatory and supervisory services closer to the public; - (vi) To oversee implementation of Micro-insurance and Banc assurance practices in the market for expansion of insurance Business; - (vii) To oversee implementation of practices relating to emerging insurance products including Agricultural, livestock and takaful insurance; and - (viii) To pursue finalization of the National Policy on Insurance.
+- (i) Automation of business processes through developing and implementing electronic systems for supervision of the Insurance Industry and complaints handling; - (ii) To develop crisis management framework of the Insurance Sub-sector; - (iii) To Finalise RBC and Stress testing frameworks and ensure implementation accordingly. - (iv) To monitor implementation of actuarial guidelines issued to monitor the market; - (v) To oversee implementation of Micro-insurance and Banc assurance practices in the market for expansion of insurance Business; - (vi) To oversee implementation of practices relating to emerging insurance products including Agricultural, livestock and takaful insurance; and - (vii) To pursue finalization of the National Policy on Insurance.